opentok/opentok-network-test/iOS-Sample/README.md

    * Your bandwidth is too low for audio.

 ## Understanding the code

-The app includes a OTNetworkStatsKit.h file.
-This header file exposes the `OTSubscriber networkStatsDelegate` property, the OTSubscriberKitNetworkStatsDelegate, the OTSubscriberKitAudioNetworkStats interface, and the OTSubscriberKitVideoNetworkStats interface.
-These undocumented features in the OpenTok iOS SDK enable the pre-call test functionality.

 When the view of the main ViewController loads, it instantiates a OTNetworkTest object, defined by a class included in this sample app.
 The code then calls the `[NetworkTest runConnectivityTestWithApiKey:sessionId:token:executeQualityTest:qualityTestDuration:delegate:self]`